gasilva/dataAndModelsCovid19/README.md

 #### SEAIR-D - Original variation, proposed by this author, from SEIR model for susceptibles, exposed, asymptomatic, infected and deaths with delay in recoveries ands deaths

+- S(t) are those susceptible but not yet infected with the disease
+- E(t) are those exposed to the virus
+- A(t) is the number of cases asymptomatic
+- I(t) is the number of infectious individuals
+- R(t) are those individuals who have healed
+- K(t) are those individuals who have died

 The inclusion of asymptomatic cases in SEIRD model generates SEAIRD equation system:

 ![](./equations/SEAIRD_Model.png)